ShawenHarker/webcoin-backend/README.md

 To start the server you can run
 `npm start`

-To test defferent queries on apollo graphql sandbox you can navigate to [Localhost](http://localhost:4000/)
+To test different queries on apollo graphql sandbox you can navigate to [Localhost](http://localhost:4000/)